 Always follow the instructions of the bag which reads, “Charcoal is sensitive to humidity, keep in a clean, dry place.
 Keep away from children.”
 Both are good advice.
 Children tend to use your precious fuel for sidewalk chalk or finger paint.

 Unless you stockpile fuel because you found a great sale, it’s best to use it up within a year.
-However, if you a have a summer camp somewhere and need to store your fuel for the next season, just keep it wrapped airtight and it will be ready to light whenever you return.
+However, if you have a summer camp somewhere and need to store your fuel for the next season, just keep it wrapped airtight, and it will be ready to light whenever you return.